rayepps/oapispec/README.md

 spec = schema.register(ping).generate()
 ```
-where spec equals *v below v*.
+where spec equals *vvv below vvv*.
 Using `oapispec` you can add many more details to your spec.
 ```json
 {
     "swagger": "2.0",